pypa/virtualenv/docs/user_guide.rst

   virtualenv is installed in the system python), which can be an expensive operation (especially true on Windows).

-- ``builtin`` - this means ``virtualenv`` is able to do the creation operation itself (by knowing exactly what files to create and what system files needs to be referenced).
+- ``builtin`` - this means ``virtualenv`` is able to do the creation operation itself (by knowing exactly what files to create and what system files need to be referenced).
 The creator with name ``builtin`` is an alias on the first creator that's of this type (we provide creators for various target environments, that all differ in actual create operations, such as CPython 2 on Windows, PyPy2 on Windows, CPython3 on Posix, PyPy3 on Posix, and so on; for a full list see :option:`creator`).

 Seeders
 -------
-These will install for you some seed packages (one or more of the: :pypi:`pip`, :pypi:`setuptools`, :pypi:`wheel`) that enables you to install additional python packages into the created virtual environment (by invoking pip).
+These will install for you some seed packages (one or more of: :pypi:`pip`, :pypi:`setuptools`, :pypi:`wheel`) that enables you to install additional python packages into the created virtual environment (by invoking pip).
 There are two main seed mechanism available: